rulosant/linkedin-email-scraper-selenium/README.md

 ### Disclaimer

-!!
-Only for educational purposes.
+This is a Proof of Concept.

-!!
-Proof of concept only.
+This violates Linkedins TOS.

-!!
-Private emails contact retrieval only.
+Only for educational purposes!